openrewrite/rewrite-docs/reference/jsonpath-and-jsonpathmatcher-reference.md

 # JsonPath and JsonPathMatcher Reference

 {% hint style="info" %}
-Before we begin: `JsonPathMatcher` and `JsonPath` expressions may be used in other markup languages which support it, such as YAML.
-Despite the name, there is a JsonPathMatcher implementation for YAML documents.
-In cases where we refer to "JSON", it also applies to markup languages which have JsonPath support, such as YAML.
+Despite the name, `JsonPathMatcher` and `JsonPath` expressions may be used in other markup languages besides JSON which support it, such as YAML.
+When we refer to "JSON" keep in mind JsonPathMatcher and JsonPath expressions apply to markup languages which have a JsonPathMatcher implementation, such as YAML.
 {% endhint %}

 `JsonPathMatcher` provides methods for matching the given cursor location using a provided `JsonPath` expression.
 "JsonPath" (sometimes stylized as JSONPath) is a query language for JSON, similar to how XPath is a query language for XML.
 Despite the name, JsonPathMatcher can be used on other languages besides JSON, such as YAML.